 § 10103.
 Initiation of Complaint and Pre-Screening Arbitration.
-Arbitration A claim is initiated by a claimant or claimants' petitioner or petitioners filing a Pre-Screening Complaint in the Superior Court of Guam and serving Pre-Screening Complaint a written demand for arbitration upon a respondent or respondents defendant or defendants in the same manner provided by law for the service of summons in the Superior Court of Guam; except that the petitioner or his agent may serve the Complaint demand without the necessity of it being served by a Marshal of the Superior Court of Guam.
-The Complaint demand for arbitration shall not be filed in the Superior Court of Guam, and arbitration shall not be filed in the Superior Court of Guam, unless including when the claimant or claimants' petitioner or petitioners require the appointment of a Guardian Ad Litem, as provided for in § 10113 of this Chapter.
-The demand for arbitration shall be filed identify the defendant or defendants' respondent or respondents, and shall outline
+Arbitration A claim is initiated by a claimant or claimants petitioner or petitioners filing a Pre-Screening Complaint in the Court of competent jurisdiction and serving Pre-Screening Complaint a written demand for arbitration upon a respondent or respondents defendant or defendants in the same manner provided by law for the service of summons in the Superior Court of Guam; except that the claimant petitioner or his agent may serve the Pre-Screening Complaint demand without the necessity of it being served by a Marshal of the Superior Court of Guam.
+The demand for arbitration shall not be filed in the Superior Court of Guam, and arbitration shall not be filed in the Superior Court of Guam, unless the petitioner or petitioners require the appointment of a Guardian Ad Litem, as provided for in § 10113 of this Chapter.
+The demand for arbitration shall be filed with the Association.
+The Pre-Screening Complaint demand for arbitration shall state the name and address of the claimant or claimants petitioner or petitioners, identify the defendant or defendants respondent or respondents, and shall outline the factual basis of the claim and the alleged acts of negligence or wrongdoing of the defendant or defendants respondent or respondents.